onesentforth/discipleschool/content/_index.md

 +++
-title = "OneSentForth"
+title = "Disciple School"
 description = "Hey, my name is Jason West.
-OneSentForth is my personal blog where I create content and resources designed to help you become and produce true disciples of Jesus Christ." author = "Jason West" date = "" lastmod = ""
+Disciple School is my personal blog where I create content and resources designed to help you become and produce true disciples of Jesus Christ." author = "Jason West" date = "" lastmod = ""